ubaldot/vim-writegood/README.md

 ## Introduction
 Vim-writegood naively check your English prose.
-Nothing but a simple wrapper around [write-good](https://github.com/btford/write-good) written in Vim9.
+It is nothing but a simple wrapper around [write-good](https://github.com/btford/write-good) written in Vim9.